 If you are planning to visit Iceland in February, then get excited, because I have the guide for everything you’re going to need to know about planning your trip to Iceland during this beautiful month.

-So, today we’re talking about all of the February things, daylight, weather, festivals, so let’s get into it.
+Today we’re talking about all of the February things, daylight, weather, festivals, so let’s get into it.

 Daylight hours in February